Deer Island (New Brunswick): Infrastructure

 The most ambitious tidal power station plans called for dams between the US and Deer Island, to Campobello, back to the US.

 In 1976 suggestions to build a causeway linking Deer Island to Pendleton Island, or through Macs Island to the mainland, were dismissed as residents preferred the ferry system.

 The major route is New Brunswick Route 772.
 Government ferries, the Deer Island Princess II and Abnaki II occasionally supported by the John Rigby, connect Deer Island with L'Etete, New Brunswick on the mainland.
 They are reached on VHF 14 (156.8MhHz) Deer Island has limited tourism attention and was described in the Bangor Daily News as "the sort of place meant for a very private vacation", and the southern tip of the island hosts a campground overlooking the Old Sow whirlpool.

 There has been perennial discussion of harnessing tidal power to generate electricity, typically proposing a dam between Deer Island some of its north-eastern isles.

 During the summer, East Coast Ferries Ltd. operates a ferry, Hopper II, from Cummings Cove on the southern shore of Deer Island onward to Campobello Island.
 A defunct ferry, the Fundy Trail II, operated between Cummings Cove and the US state of Maine until 2014.
+The island customs house was closed two years later.
 Ferry service came about in 1930 after residents campaigned for reduced taxation and registration fees as they had access to only twenty kilometres of roadway which was not accessible in winter and spring - leading the Board of Trade to propose regular government ferry service.
+In 1969, the DL McLaren was brought in to replace the Abnaki.

 In the 1920s, the Bank of Nova Scotia operated in the building east of the Lord's Cove schoolhouse.
+In the 1970s, frustration with the lack of banking on the island led to the creation of the Deer Island Credit Union which ran for 28 years until it was revealed a single employee had embezzled nearly $2 million in funds during her career before committing suicide when the fraud was discovered.
+The eventual fall-out and efforts to claim damages in the Court of King's Bench of New Brunswick and Appeals Court in 2011-12 led to an unsuccessful effort to land before the Supreme Court of Canada.

 The road to Deer Island Point, on the southern tip of the island above the whirlpool, did not exist until 1932 previously requiring a boat to travel to the homestead of George Chaffey and his family.
-After the Boer War, accomplished sportsman Arnie Arneson started a West Isles Volunteer Rifle Association which practised with .303 Lee-Enfields in Seward Welch's field and at Cumming's Cove, as a reserve militia unit.